gitconnected/community-portfolios/README.md

 This is also a great excercise on submitting a PR if you're new to open source or Git!

 ## Submitting Your Portfolio
 You will need to submit a PR to this repo with the content below.
-If you need directions on submitting use [this guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you need directions on submitting a PR use [this guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 1. Take a screenshot of your portfolio in widescreen format - preferably ~16x9 aspect ratio.
 2. Add your screen shot to the `images` folder and make the file name your username.